When is scalar multiplication decidable?: Introduction

 It has long been known that the first order theory of the structure $(\R,<,+,\Z)$ is decidable.
 Arguably due to Skolem \cite{skolem}\footnote{See Smorny\'nski \cite[Exercise III.4.15]{smor}.}, the result can be deduced easily from B\"uchi's theorem on the decidability of monadic second order theory of one successor \cite{Buchi}\footnote{See Boigelot, Rassart and Wolper \cite{BRW}.}, and was later rediscovered independently by Weispfenning \cite{weis} and Miller \cite{ivp}.
 However, a consequence of G\"odel's famous first incompleteness theorem \cite{Goedel} states that when expanding $(\R,<,+,\Z)$ by a symbol for multiplication on $\R$, the theory of the resulting structure $(\R,<,+,\cdot,\Z)$ becomes undecidable.
 This observation gives rise to the following natural and surprisingly still open question:

 Here, building on earlier work of Hieronymi and Tychonievich \cite{HT} and Hieronymi \cite{H-Twosubgroups}, we will give a complete answer to this question when \emph{traces of multiplication} is taken to mean scalar multiplication by certain irrational numbers.
 To make this statement precise: for $a\in \R$, let $\lambda_a:\R \to \R$ be the function that takes $x$ to $ax$.
 Denote the structure $(\R,<,+,\Z,\lambda_a)$ by $\Cal S_a$.
+A real number is quadratic if it is the solution to a quadratic equation with rational coefficients.
+Theorem B of \cite{HT} states that the theory of $\Cal S_a$ is undecidable if $a$ is not quadratic.
+In this paper we prove that $\Cal S_a$ is decidable if $a$ is quadratic.
+This establishes the following theorem.

 \begin{thmA} The theory of $\Cal S_a$ is decidable if and only if $a$ is quadratic. \end{thmA}